-Customer Support as a Service: Top Providers for 2025
+Customer Support as a Service: Top 5 CSaaS Providers for 2026

 What Exactly is Customer Support as a Service - SaaS or CSaaS?

 This service provider specializes in managing customer inquiries, technical issues, onboarding, and more.
-These providers act as an extension of your company, typically offering multichannel support via email, chat, phone, and social media.
+These providers act as an extension of your company, typically offering multichannel support via email, chat, and phone.

 Five main reasons for acquiring customer support as a service.